ThinamXx/Meta-llama/README.md

 ✅ Understand the concept and implementation of feed-forward network with SwiGLU activation.
 ✅ Understand the concept of absolute positional encoding.
 ✅ Understand the concept of relative positional encoding.
 ✅ Understand and implement the rotary positional embedding.
+✅ Understand and implement the transformer architecture.
+✅ Understand and implement the original Llama (1) architecture.
 ☑️ Understand and implement grouped query attention from scratch.
 ☑️ Understand and implement the concept of KV cache.
 ☑️ Adding ...